-Creative Forces: NEA Military Healing Arts Network is an initiative of the National Endowment for the Arts in partnership with the U.S. Departments of Defense and Veterans Affairs and the state and local arts agencies that seeks to improve the health, wellness, and quality of life for military and veteran populations exposed to trauma, as well as their families and caregivers.
+Creative Forces®: NEA Military Healing Arts Network is an initiative of the National Endowment for the Arts in partnership with the U.S. Departments of Defense and Veterans Affairs and the state and local arts agencies that seeks to improve the health, well-being, and quality of life for military and veteran populations exposed to trauma, as well as their families and caregivers.
 The initiative was established in 2012 through a partnership with the Walter Reed National Military Medical Center and has grown to include multiple clinical sites at the Department of Defense and Veterans Affairs treatment facilities across the nation.

 Creative Arts Therapies

 Creative arts therapies are part of intensive outpatient programs and longitudinal outpatient programs.
 CATs use specific directives and interventions to address behavioral health issues such as difficulty verbalizing emotions and processing traumatic experiences.
 They help patients increase self-awareness, self-efficacy, and self-esteem.

 Moreover, creative arts therapies help patients reduce hyperarousal, avoidance, and depression, and decrease social isolation.
 In the rehabilitative realm, creative arts therapies address cognition, motor, and speech/language functioning.
 Lead CATs from among the disciplines of art, dance/movement, and music therapies serve as resources for the Creative Forces network to provide training, mentorship, and support across our operation.